Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins

 Figs.~\ref{fig:theta:voi} and~\ref{fig:theta:pull} show the results vs. the \gls{voi} threshold, in terms of avg. total \gls{voi} of the scheduled \glspl{ue} in the pull subframe, and avg. pull success rate, computed as the ratio between the amount of scheduled \glspl{ue} within the pull subframe and $|\mc{S}|$, respectively. \Gls{poia} performs best for $\theta\le0.25$, even with the lowest avg. pull access rate.
-Not being affected by collision, only the \glspl{ue} carrying the highest \gls{voi} data are scheduled. \Gls{viba} performs the worst, expect when $\theta\approx 1$.
-Both \gls{goia} and \gls{goca} achieve a maximum for $\theta \approx 0.52$ corresponding to a push success rate of $\approx 0.63$.
-For $\theta>0.52$, a fewer number of \glspl{ue} attempt push access.
+Not being affected by collision, only the \glspl{ue} carrying the highest \gls{voi} data are scheduled. \Gls{viba} performs the worst, except when $\theta\approx 1$. \gls{goia} and \gls{goca} achieve a maximum for $\theta \approx 0.52$ corresponding to a push success rate of $\approx 0.63$.
+For $\theta>0.52$, a fewer number of \glspl{ue} attempt push access, degrading \gls{voi} performance.
 Nevertheless, \gls{goca} outperform \gls{goia}, thanks to a pull access rate of $\approx 0.72$ against $\approx0.53$.
-The reason is that the burden of resources of localization service is on average higher than the one required for communication due to the relatively high \gls{peb} constraints, and a loose bound~\eqref{eq:peb_ub}.
+The reason is that the burden of resources of localization service is on average higher than the one required for communication due to the relatively high \gls{peb} constraints, and a loose bound in~\eqref{eq:peb_ub}.

 Figs.~\ref{fig:epsilon:voi} and~\ref{figs:epsilon:pull} corroborate the previous statement, showing the results vs. the \gls{peb} constraint $\epsilon$.
-When this value is loose ($\approx 2.8$m) \gls{goia} performs as well as \gls{goca}, due to the reduced number of resources needed for localization--on avg. $90\%$ of the time $Q_u^\mathrm{com} \ge Q_u^\mathrm{loc}$ \@$\epsilon = 2.8$m, vs. $51\%$\@ $\epsilon=1$m.
+When this value is loose ($2.8$m) \gls{goia} performs as well as \gls{goca}, due to the reduced number of resources needed for localization--on avg. $90\%$ of the time $Q_u^\mathrm{com} \ge Q_u^\mathrm{loc}$@$\epsilon = 2.8$m, vs. $51\%$@ $\epsilon=1$m.

-Finally, Fig.~\ref{fig:ue} shows the performance vs. $U$ proving that the framework can improve the total \gls{voi} even when the \gls{ue} are double than the pull \glspl{re} $P$, while \gls{voi}-blind scheme fails.
-Further investigation must be done to asses the value of $U$ maximizing the total \gls{voi}.
+Finally, Fig.~\ref{fig:ue} shows the performance vs. $U$ proving that our framework can improve the total \gls{voi} even when the number of \glspl{ue} are triple than the \glspl{re} for push access $P$, achieving the maximum of $\approx 7.27$ for $U=160$, while \gls{viba} fails due to high contention.